h-rueda/Report4s/README.md

 ## Limitations

-* No support of any kind of parallel tests execution (multi-treads, multi-tabs or multi-windows).
+* No support for any kind of parallel tests execution (multi-treads, multi-tabs or multi-windows).

 * No support for HtmlUnitDriver webdriver (Please use the standard webdrivers: Firefox, Chrome, Chromium, Edge or Safari).